rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 Since contemporaneous AI research encompassed modeling cognitive functions and  computation with early primitive model 'neurons', this new study track seemed a valuable scientific asset that could be developmentally enhanced with deep understanding of biological brains and behaviors.
 So Russell and Norvig's [Artificial Intelligence: A Modern Approach](https://en.m.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach) ultimately became a new foundational textbook for this academic neuroscientist.

-Caught up in the *expert system* wave of symbolic AI programming at the outset, it was a tremendous charge to absorb the volumes of [Parallel Distributed Processing](https://direct.mit.edu/books/monograph/4424/Parallel-Distributed-Processing-Volume) when they were first released.
+Caught up in the *expert system* wave of symbolic AI programming at the outset, the mid-range aim was to become a knowledge engineer as well as a multi-domain expert.

+Nonetheless, for a neuroscientist, it was a tremendous charge to absorb the volumes of [Parallel Distributed Processing](https://direct.mit.edu/books/monograph/4424/Parallel-Distributed-Processing-Volume) when they were first released.
 Rumelhart, Hinton, Sejnowski, McClelland and the PDP group clearly pointed the connectionist way forward from multi-layered perceptrons toward the current hyperfunctional deep neural networks and machine learning.

 After getting a medical school faculty appointment with major teaching responsibilities in functional anatomy and neurosciences, my symbolic programming research progressed into [qualitative process theory](https://archive.org/details/readingsinqualit0000unse) (QPT) and modeling [immune](https://pubmed.ncbi.nlm.nih.gov/8955586/) and [gene regulation](https://pubmed.ncbi.nlm.nih.gov/10564845/) experiments.
 In the 1990s, the Air Force Office of Scientific Research sponsored some of my projects on multilevel biological processes modeling and wound healing.
 Working with [ontologies](https://pubmed.ncbi.nlm.nih.gov/16568425/) came later.